 Blocking the bot to a certain section of your website will not affect the ranking, it will allow you to allocate the crawl budget to an important webpage.

-Additionally, you need to actively monitor how your webpage is being indexed.
+Additionally, you should also keep a close eye on the indexing of your website.
 For this, you can use Index status to check the bot indexing manner.

 Google webmaster has a tool called index status that allows you to know how Google is crawling and indexing your website.
-Moreover, you can also know how many pages are index and the number of pages Google is choosing not to index.
+Moreover, you may learn how many pages Google has indexed as well.

 Index status is a graph that shows how Google is responding to your webpage.
-If you are frequently adding content to your site, and if you see an increase in page indexed then this means that your pages are being crawled and indexed correctly.
+You will notice an increase in the pages indexed when you regularly add material to your website.
 And if you see a drop in page indexed then this indicates that the crawler is finding difficulty in discovering the page and indexing it.
 The search engine is not able to correctly access your website.

 Removed page from Index

-Major reasons why URL might be removed from the index are
+Major reasons why URLs might be removed from the index: